swank-rats/docs/in/robot/robot.md

 Outlier: 87
 ```

-The motor has 4 batteries with each 1900mAH available.
-The entire energy of the batteries has 7600mAH.
+The motor is powered with four batteries (each 1900mAH), the entire energy of the batteries are 7600mAH.
+The calculation

-The calculation of the maximum working time of about 40h.
+with the maximum current of bth motors (172mA) results in a maximum working time of about 40h.

 ![calculation of working time](robot/img/working-time.gif)